Tag: Malheur occupation

 I’m staggered that a bunch of armed men can take over federal property, maintain their siege–and then get off scott free.
 Does anybody think the outcome would be the same if armed Muslims, black men, or Native Americans tried this?
 And I fear it may encourage others to try similar stunts.
 Thoughts?

 My thoughts: yes, no, yes.
 I too am staggered and horrified that they got off.
 I don’t for a second think the outcome would be the same if armed Muslims, African Americans, or Native Americans tried this.
 I fear that it’s overwhelmingly likely that this idiotic verdict will encourage others to try similar and worse violent crimes against our national parks and refuges.
-The assault … Read the rest
+The assault on Malheur was no stunt, it was a long string of crimes committed by heavily armed gang members.

 Peter Walker posted this yesterday evening.
 He later said in a comment that he’d love the photo to be on the front page of every newspaper in the country, so share it widely if you’re so inclined.